 results and discussion

-Localized and metered bubble nucleation was .
+Localized and metered bubble nucleation was repeatable.
 Power draw was ~1 nW for EI measurement (1Vp-p) and < 60 W for electrolytic bubble generation.
-Impedance monitoring during B nucleation enable precise control of bubble formation[9]
+Impedance monitoring during B nucleation enabled precise control of bubble formation, and this rate is hypothesized to be correlated to the hydrostatic pressure [9].